-Any photos of students are for use by Discovery Summer only and are not to be shared via personal email, WhatsApp, social media, websites etc.
+Photos of students are for use by Discovery Summer only and are not to be shared via personal email, WhatsApp, social media, websites etc.

 Group Leaders are permitted to take photos/videos of their students only.
-If they wish to use images (for their own publicity purposes) of their students mixed with others, they can download photos published on Discovery Summer social media or provided by in the "Agent Photo Packs".
+If they wish to use images (for their own publicity purposes) of their students mixed with others, they can download photos published on Discovery Summer social media or provided by in the "Agent Photo Packs" on the Representatives page of our website.